 Of course with Howdens, the kitchen fitter and designer already have a strong working relationship so will already have been in touch.

 Once final measurements are taken and any necessary tweaks made, it's time to order your kitchen, get it fitted, and enjoy years of happy memories within it.
 Howdens do a few days turnaround with their kitchens as their stock is stored in nearby local warehouses across the country – again, making it really quick and easy if you need to change anything last minute.

 The kitchen model we have chosen

 I will talk lots more about the kitchen model we have chosen and why once we have some progress with the work.
-I'll be updating my blog with before and after shots, but for now, in case anyone is interested, the kitchen we are opting for is Howden's new Fairford range which is simple, shaker style and in the middle-end budget-wise.
+I'll be updating my blog with before and after shots, (UPDATE: it’s all finished, click HERE) but for now, in case anyone is interested, the kitchen we are opting for is Howden's new Fairford range which is simple, shaker style and in the middle-end budget-wise.
 There is a choice of beautiful colours, Fairford Cashmere (which is a subtle stone look and the one we are opting for), Antique White, Dove Grey, Slate Grey, Graphite (which we are thinking about getting for our separate utility room, dark and dramatic), and Light Oak.